dilgusha/dilgusha/README.md

 # 💫 About Me:
-🔭 I’m currently working on content creation<br>👨‍💻 All of my projects are available at https://matin-jn-portfolio.web.app/<br>📫 How to reach me najafovmatin@gmail.com<br>💬 Ask me about MEAN and MERN stack <br>⚡ Fun fact - I am very lazy but smart
+🔭 I’m currently working on content creation<br>👨‍💻 All of my projects are available at<br>📫 How to reach me dila.hesenli5@gmail.com<br>💬 Ask me about MEAN and MERN stack <br>⚡ Fun fact - I am very lazy but smart

 ## 🌐 Socials: